bOhYee/DLX-MS2023/Designs/Test scripts/README.md

-# DLX test environments
+# DLX behaviour verification programs
 The two main tests used to verify the behaviour of the DLX are collected in this folder, together with their compiled version:
-- **Bubble sort algorithm** implementation, used to verify the correctness of the comparisons, branch evaluations, forwarding and memory load and store instructions;
+- a **Bubble sort algorithm** implementation, used to verify the correctness of the comparisons, branch evaluations, forwarding and memory load/store instructions;

-- **Euclidean algorithm** (GCD computation) implementation, used to verify the functional aspect of forwarding, multiplication and division instructions.
+- an implementation of the **Euclidean algorithm** (GCD computation), used to verify the functional aspect of forwarding, multiplication and division instructions.